SUMMARY OF SUBMISSION FROM SOCIAL WORK SCOTLAND, TO SCOTTISH GOVERNMENT CONSULTATION

 The case for change

 In considering the proposals in this consultation, Social Work Scotland members engaged with an open mind, sharing the view of Ministers that change is needed.
-There has been disagreement with the reasons for change set out in the consultation document, and with the specific changes proposed, but as an organisation we start from a position of acceptance that the status quo is not, nor should be, an option.
+There has been disagreement with the reasons for change set out in the consultation document, and with the specific changes proposed, but as an organisation, we start from a position of acceptance that the status quo is not, nor should be, an option.

 For social work to fulfil its potential, as a body of relationships through which the lives of individuals, families and communities are improved, we need to see change nationally.
 But the nature of the change needed is different for every local area.
-This is why our membership have articulated a variety of opinions in response to the consultation; no disagreement that change is needed, but caution about whether the changes proposed by the consultation are the right ones for their local community, or the group of people they support.
+This is why our members have articulated a variety of opinions in response to the consultation; no disagreement that change is needed, but caution about whether the changes proposed by the consultation are the right ones for their local community or the group of people they support.
 In other words, no two parts of Scotland engage with these proposals from exactly the same starting point.
 This is perhaps best illustrated by the debate around children’s social work and social care, where a multiplicity of different arrangements currently exist, each with its own strengths.
 The consultation’s proposal to extend the scope of a National Care Service to cover children’s social work and social care has, therefore, been viewed by some as a logical continuation of current arrangements, while for others it represents a profound risk to existing partnerships (particularly with education).
 On balance, our members have concluded that a case has not yet been made for such radical change (i.e. moving children’s social work and social care into the National Care Service).
 We have reached a similar conclusion on justice social work.
 However, we are very aware that this conclusion does not preclude change.
 For all those local areas where children’s social work and social care are part of Health and Social Care Partnerships, a decision not to include these services in the National Care Service will mean significant change.
-Which is why the priority must be to initiate a national discussion about what the best next step is, in terms of structural arrangements for specific service areas, maintaining meanwhile as a horizon a strong, unified social work profession.
+This is why the priority must be to initiate a national discussion about what the best next step is, in terms of structural arrangements for specific service areas, maintaining meanwhile as a horizon a strong, unified social work profession.

 Structures of accountability, governance and service delivery are just one part of consultation though, and proposals around eligibility and assessment, workforce development, commissioning, scrutiny, implementation and improvement are, among many others, all welcome.
 The case for change is strong in these areas, with clear potential to make things work better.